 **Although the required course for middle school extension — EDUC 333 — is included in the above program, the choice to pursue this certification (and therefore to take this course) is optional.
 Students should consult with their education advisors regarding qualification for this additional certification.

 Content Area Major Requirements

-Inclusive childhood education majors are required to have a second major in a content area.
-For those students seeking the middle school extension certification, content area majors are English (literature), French, Spanish, mathematics (major in statistics) and social studies (major in either American studies or history).
-If a student chooses a second liberal arts major other than one of these six, the student must meet with the chairman of the Department of Undergraduate Inclusive Education to review options.
+Inclusive childhood education majors are required to have a second major or a concentration in a content/liberal arts area.
+For those students seeking the middle school extension certification, content area majors or concentrations are in English (literature), French, Spanish, mathematics (mathematics or statistics), and social studies (American studies or history).
+If a student chooses a second liberal arts major or concentration other than one of these six, the student must meet with the chairman of the Department of Undergraduate Inclusive Education to review options.
 Please refer to individual majors' catalog pages for requirements of either second majors or concentrations.

 Liberal Arts Content Requirements For New York State: Childhood Certification